 A formula-feed bottle will need to be cooled down after being made.
-Cool the feed quickly by holding the bottle under cold running water or place in a large bowl of water.
+Cool the feed quickly by holding the bottle under cold running water or place in a large bowl of cold water.
 Make sure the water does not reach the neck of the bottle.

 Never use a microwave to warm your baby’s bottle.

 Sit in a position that is comfortable for you and your baby.